-This QAP seeks to ensure that, where economically feasible, every county in Alabama regardless of population size and other factors, will have an opportunity to compete for

-2018 Housing Credit QAP 5 funding to address their unmet housing needs, with the understanding that respective county stakeholders be proactive toward a) providing additional funding sources and incentives as available, b) helping to remove regulatory and discriminatory barriers, and c) seeking experienced Housing Credit and HOME development partners to assist in creating affordable housing solutions for their respective communities.
+This QAP seeks to ensure that, where economically feasible, every county in Alabama, regardless of population size and other factors, will have an opportunity to compete for funding to address its unmet housing needs, with the understanding that respective county stakeholders should be proactive toward a) providing additional funding sources and incentives as available, b) helping to remove regulatory and discriminatory barriers, and c) seeking experienced Housing Credit and HOME development partners to assist in creating affordable housing solutions for their respective communities.
 AHFA has established certain housing priorities to be used in the distribution of Housing Credits.
-AHFA seeks to promote the following housing priorities (not in order of preference) in the current allocation cycle:
+In the current allocation cycle, AHFA seeks to promote the following housing priorities (not in order of preference):

-- Projects that add to or significantly upgrade the existing affordable housing stock; - Projects which, without Housing Credits, would not likely set aside units for lower income tenants, inclusive of tenants with disabilities and/or those who are homeless; - Projects which use additional assistance through federal, state, or local subsidies; and - A balanced distribution of the Housing Credits throughout the state in terms of geographical regions, counties, urban, and rural areas.
+- Projects that add to or significantly upgrade the existing affordable housing stock - Projects which, without Housing Credits, would not likely set aside units for lower income tenants, inclusive of tenants with disabilities and/or those who are homeless - Projects which use additional assistance through federal, state, or local subsidies - A balanced distribution of the Housing Credits throughout the State in terms of geographical regions, counties, urban, and rural areas